-The University Financial Aid Office at the University Pavilion (https://financialaid.uc.edu; 513.556.9900) can provide additional information and assistance.
+The University Financial Aid Office (513-556-9900) can provide additional information and assistance.

 MODIFICATION OF HANDBOOK

 Please note that this handbook is subject to modification with approval from the Counseling Program Coordinator, Counseling Program faculty, and Director of the School of Human Services.